 Not unlike having been caught in a web and then being freed from it, recovery offers you the promise of maintaining a life free of both trauma and substance abuse.
 Healing from trauma that you may have carried around for years is only the beginning.
 Learning how to live a life free of substances allows you to be free to explore life more fully.
 Untangling the web of substance abuse and trauma changes your life from living in pain and addiction to living a life on your own terms.

 Untangling the web of trauma and addiction allows you to be free from the scars and wounds from your past and live life on your own terms.
 Since trauma and addiction are so intertwined, much like a sticky web, they must be untangled together in treatment.
 As you heal from trauma, you can step onto the path of recovery without the scars of past years.
 At West Coast Recovery Centers, we are committed to helping you heal from both trauma and addiction by treating both simultaneously.
 We offer truly individualized trauma-informed care with both evidence-based and holistic modalities for you to experience and choose from so that you have choices in your treatment.
-Our goal is to empower you to transition back into healthy routines through our outpatient care and sober living environments.
+Our goal is to empower you to transition back into healthy routines through our outpatient care environments.
 Call us at (760) 492-6509 to learn more.